swlee123/CV_resume/README.md

 # CV_resume
 - Website of my current profile
 - Last updated on 8th June 2022
-- For learning and job-finding only
+- For learning purpose only XD
+- dont laugh at me ty